practicingruby/practicing-ruby-paid/posts/monthly/2012-09-modules.md

 This behavior is convenient, but does lead to cumbersome ambiguities on occasion.
-The popular [rack](http://rack.github.com/) library provides an unfortunate example of this problem, as shown below:
+The popular [rack](http://rack.github.com/) library provides an unfortunate example of this problem:

 ```ruby
 require "rack"